dseeni/TechArtDemos/README.md

 #### The topological sorting example:

-'''
-Lets take one edge along an unchamfer ring as a simple example:
+'''Lets take one edge along an unchamfer ring as a simple example:
 	Let vertexA and vertexB compromise of the verticies of Edge1 VertexA valance = 4
 	VertexB valance = 3